Efficient Diffusion Models under Nonconvex Equality and Inequality constraints via Landing: Experiments

 \section{Experiments}

-We evaluate on benchmarks largely following RDDPM \cite{liu2025riemannian}---Earth/climate datasets, mesh data, the $SO(10)$ manifold, and Alanine dipeptide---and add a 7-Degree of Freedom (DOF) robot arm trajectory task.
-We compare against state-of-the-art (SOTA) constrained generative model algorithms such as RFM \cite{chen2024flow} and RDDPM, as well as Euclidean forward with backward variants baselines to highlight the importance of handling intrinsic geometry and learning the score function on $\Sigma$.
-We leave experimental setup, baseline descriptions, and hyperparameters in \autoref{app:sec:Experiment settings and Supplementary Results}.
-Also, following the practical landing-based sampling scheme demonstrated in \citet{zhang2022sampling, jeon2025fast}, where landing-based constrained sampling performs robustly even without explicit correction terms, we set the correction terms $\kappa = 0$ to circumvent the high computational cost of Hessian-related calculations.
+Our evaluation largely follows the benchmarks of RDDPM \cite{liu2025riemannian}---Earth/climate datasets, mesh data, the $SO(10)$ manifold, and Alanine dipeptide---and additionally includes a 7-Degree of Freedom (DOF) robot arm trajectory task.
+The comparison covers state-of-the-art (SOTA) constrained generative model algorithms such as RFM \cite{chen2024flow} and RDDPM, together with Euclidean forward-backward variant baselines that highlight the importance of handling intrinsic geometry and learning the score function on $\Sigma$.

+Experimental setup, baseline descriptions, and hyperparameters are deferred to \autoref{app:sec:Experiment settings and Supplementary Results}.
+Following the practical landing-based sampling scheme demonstrated in \citet{zhang2022sampling, jeon2025fast}, where landing-based constrained sampling performs robustly even without explicit correction terms, we set the correction terms $\kappa = 0$ to circumvent the high computational cost of Hessian-related calculations.